n-grace-henry/MS-Thesis/progress_logs/july_progress_log.md

 22-Egegik-2 I think has a damaged vial and so all the fluid evaporated and I think the sample burned.
 I'm still gonna bring this through the whole process but just noting that results may look bad.

+Blowing down the 6 samples at 55C under N2 and will cap with N2 at that point and resume next time I am in the lab.